In real estate investing, two commonly referenced guidelines are the 1% rule and the stricter 2% rule.

 However, with shifting terrains in the market and varying local conditions, the pressing question arises: Are these rules still pivotal in determining the potential of rental properties?
 And if so, how does one navigate the balance between the two?

 Join us as we explore the benefits, challenges, and intricacies of the 1% and 2% rules.
-We'll dive into how they relate to key factors like operating expenses, interest rates, and local real estate trends, helping you navigate your investment journey more clearly.
+We’ll discuss how they relate to key factors like operating expenses, interest rates, and local real estate trends, including the property's sale price, helping you navigate your investment journey more clearly.

 What is the 2% rule?